EmbeddedAndroid/sbtc/devenv/README.md

 ## TODO

 - Why does it take stacks so long to start mining blocks?
-- Persist the bitcoin wallet address for reuse on stacks later
+- Faucet?
-- Fix sBTC repo, and document how to deploy Romeo.
+- Deploy Romeo to devnet, and document
 - Investigate Docker Compose Fragment and Extensions.